-Hesk is another free IT ticketing solution that is lightweight and very well-suited to small customer support teams.
+Hesk is another free solution that is lightweight and very well-suited to small customer support teams.
 This user-friendly and simple tool is a good choice for beginner MSPs, because it has a minimal learning curve.
 As a cloud-based help desk, HESK is reliable and can be set up in just a few minutes.

-This help desk offers a range of useful features, including the ability to create custom ticket fields and modify the display so that it is aligned with your team’s workflow.
-This tool also provides a ticket submission form, allowing customers to open web-based tickets managed within the application.
+This help desk offers a range of useful features, including the ability to create custom fields and modify the display so that it is aligned with your team’s workflow.
+This tool also provides a submission form, allowing customers to open web-based tickets managed within the application.